arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 	* minimum positive value: `4.9E-324`
 	* maximum positive value: `1.7976931348622157E308`

+Note the `E`s in the numerical values above; the values are in scientific notation.

 There are two remaining primitive data types:

 * `char` :